Barnstorming!

 This aircraft is a Pitcairn PCA-2 autogiro, S/N B-12 (ATC #410), manufactured in April 1931 by Pitcairn Aircraft, Inc., Willow Grove, PA.
 It came from the factory with a Wright J-6 engine (S/N 12528) of 300HP.
 It had a Hartzell steel propeller.
 It was a three-place craft, weighing 3,000 pounds.

-NC10780 was sold to Amelia Earhart, New York, NY on May 22, 1931.
-This autogiro is the “older” (by a month) sister ship of NC10781 flown to Tucson by John M. Miller.
+NC10780 was sold to George Palmer Putnam, husband of Amelia Earhart, of New York, NY on May 7, 1931.
+This autogiro is the “older” (by a week) sister ship of NC10781 flown through Tucson by John M. Miller.
 The long distance contest between these two aircraft, in the hands of Miller and Earhart, is summarized at pilot Miller’s link.
 More details, and two images of Amelia and NC10780, are here.

 We find our autogiro landing at Tucson on June 10, 1931 at 10:00AM flown by Amelia carrying one unidentified passenger.
 They were inbound from Phoenix, AZ and identified their destination as "Points east".
 If you followed and digested the links above, you'll know this probably wasn't a pleasant flight for Amelia and her passenger.
 She had just been edged out of a transcontinental autogiro record by John Miller.

 Among other products, the Beech-Nut company manufactured Beech-Nut chewing gum, which was supplied in bulk to Earhart for distribution to the crowds who gathered to witness her cross country landings.
 NC10780 was purchased by Beech-Nut on July 11, 1931, and Earhart continued to fly it for company promotions.
-It was painted green, with “BEECH-NUT” painted large upon its flanks.
+It was painted green (the cream panel remained), with “BEECH-NUT” painted large upon its flanks.
 Below is a model of NC10780 in its display case at the NASM.
 You can see nicely the rear pilot cockpit, and the forward cockpit for two passengers.
-Photo taken by your webmaster.
+Photo taken by your Webmaster.

 NC10780 Model

-The NASM record (see below) is clear that on July 12, 1931 NC10780 crashed at Abilene, KS.
+The NASM record (see below) is wrong that the autogiro crashed on "July" 12, 1931.
+NC10780 crashed on June 12th at Abilene, TX (a day after Beech-Nut bought it).
 It landed in a parking lot on top of cars.
 Although she and her mechanic passenger were uninjured, pilot Earhart received a formal reprimand for carelessness and poor judgment from the Assistant Secretary of Commerce for Aviation.
 The second accident, on September 12, 1931, occurred at Detroit, MI.
 The rotor blades were damaged beyond repair, and the undercarriage and spars were damaged.
 It was repaired with new rotors.
+Earhart, however, continued her voyage with a new autogiro (NC10788) bought for her by Beechnut.

 On May 23, 1936, Monard Flyers sold NC10780 to Morton Ingebritsen, Oslo, Norway.
 It was exported to Norway in May 1936 under export certificate #E-1923.
 No further information.
 Does anyone know what happened to NC10780?